Can I still do a Video Exam when face-to-face exams are available?

 Who has access to my recording?

 The AMEB Tasmania team will be checking all recordings and documents to ensure everything is ready for our Examiners.
-AMEB Examiners will be provided access to the recordings and repertoire form, plus any further detail that will assist them in their assessment.
+AMEB Examiners will be provided access to the recordings and supporting documents, plus any further detail required for assessment.
 No personal contact information is shared with Examiners and your recording will not be shared with anyone else without your explicit consent.
 All AMEB team members hold and maintain valid Working With Vulnerable People Checks.
 Exam recordings will be deleted from any device or storage following the report being issued.
 We may contact you to request sharing of some exams for the purposes of training Examiners - this will not be done without your consent and the recording will be edited to remove any names or personal details.

 Will my certificate still be as valid as my other exams?